-Acceptable Solutions Performance Criteria A1 P1 Eac h dwelling must provide - Private open space must - (a) external private open space that - (a) have size and dimension appropriate for the (i) is accessible from the dwelling; projected requirements of the residents of the dwelling; and (ii) comprises an area of not less than 25m2 for each dwelling; (b) be usable taking into account - (iii) has a gradient of not more than 1 in10; and (i) the effect of shape, orientation, and topography of the site; (iv) has a minimum dimension of 4.0m; or (ii) the availability, accessibility, purpose, and characteristics of - (b) private open space provided as a private balcony, deck or terrace - any other recreation and service area within the site;

-(i) of area not less than 25m2 (ii) minimum dimension of 2.0m; and (iii) accessible from the dwelling b. any external communal open space area; and c. public open space A2 The required minimum private open space area must be capable of receiving at least 3 hours of sunlight between 9.00am and 3.00pm on 21st June P2 Each private open space area must maximise opportunity for access to sunlight having regard for - (a) aspect, orientation, size, shape, slope, and topography of the site; (b) desirable to retain existing vegetation on the site; and (c) the impact of overshadowing by existing development on adjacent land
+Acceptable Solutions Performance Criteria A1 A1 P1 Eacl h dwe elling must provide - Private open space must - (a) (b) (i) (ii) (iii) (iv) priv is accessible from the dwelling; comprises an area of not less than 25m2 for each dwelling; has a gradient of not more than 1 in 10; and has a minimum dimension of 4.0m; or ate open space provided as a private ony, deck or terrace - of area not less than 25m2 minimum dimension of 2.0m; and accessible from the dwelling (a) (b) have size and dimension appropriate for the projected requirements of the residents of the dwelling; and be usable taking into account - (i) the effect of shape, orientation, and topography of the site; (ii) the availability, accessibility, purpose, and characteristics of - a. any other recreation and service area within the site; b. any external communal open space area; and c. public open space The required minimum private open space area must be capable of receiving at least 3 hours of sunlight between 9.00am and 3.00pm on 21st June aspect, orientation, size, shape, slope, and topography of the site;